OGtrilliams/katacoda-scenarios-old/replicated-demo/step4.md

 `kubectl support-bundle https://support-bundle.replicated.com`{{execute}}

 This will create a `.tar.gz` archive on our host with a filename like `support-bundle-$(date)` containing default cluster info along with results of a few `analyzers` we saw earlier in the exercise.
+It will also run a `preflight` `analyzer` which can be exited with the `q` key.

 Or, we can skip to building our own custom `support-bundle` collectors.